boltops-tools/ufo/docs/_docs/params.md

 The parameters from this `params.yml` file gets merged with params ufo generates internally.
 Here's an example of where the merging happens in the source code for the run task command [task.rb](https://github.com/tongueroo/ufo/blob/90f12df035843528770122deb328d150249a25e2/lib/ufo/task.rb#L20)  Also, here's the starter [params.yml source code](https://github.com/tongueroo/ufo/blob/master/lib/template/.ufo/params.yml) for reference.

-ERB and variables are available in the params file.
+ERB and [shared variables]({% link _docs/variables.md %}) are available in the params file.
 Noticed how ERB is used at the top of the example file to set some subnets to prevent duplication.
+You can also define the subnets in your config/variables and use them in them in the params.yml file.

+NOTE: The params.yml file does not have access to the `task_definition_name` helper method.
+That is only available in the `task_definitions.rb` template_definition code blocks.

 <a id="prev" class="btn btn-basic" href="{% link _docs/settings.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/ufo-env.md %}">Next Step</a>